Efficient MCMC Sampling with Dimension-Free Convergence Rate using ADMM-type Splitting: Main Results: Explicit Mixing Time Bounds

 Several comments can be made on the result stated in Theorem \ref{prop:compcomplexityWass}.
 The expressions of both the choice of the tolerance parameter \eqref{eq:rho2singlesplittingwass} and the mixing time \eqref{eq:ksinglesplittingwass} are simple and can be computed in practice.
 These nice properties along with the explicit dependencies of the mixing time of SGS w.r.t. the condition number $\kappa \coloneqq M_1/m_1$ of $U_1$ and the desired precision $\epsilon$ make Theorem \ref{prop:compcomplexityWass} of particular interest for practitioners.
 In addition, under smoothness and strong convexity of the potential $U_1$ (see Assumption \ref{assumptions}), one can show that $W_1(\delta_{\bthetastar},\pi) \le \sqrt{d/m_1}$ \citep[Proposition 1]{durmus2018high}.
 This quantity can be interpreted as the typical deviation associated to the sampling problem.
 Under the assumptions of Theorem \ref{prop:compcomplexityWass}, it follows that $W_1(\nu P_{\mathrm{SGS}}^{t},\pi)$ is upper bounded by $\epsilon$ times this typical deviation.
 Note that considering the relative precision $\epsilon \sqrt{d/m_1}$ yields a mixing time bound \eqref{eq:ksinglesplittingwass} which is invariant to the scaling of $U$ (that is replacing $U$ by $\alpha U$ with $\alpha$ > 0).

 For a fixed condition number $\kappa$ and a sufficiently small precision $\epsilon$, \eqref{eq:ksinglesplittingwass} implies that the mixing time of SGS scales as $\mathcal{O}(\sqrt{\kappa} \epsilon^{-1}\log(3\epsilon^{-1}))$.
 To be competitive with other MCMC algorithms, such as those based on Langevin or Hamiltonian dynamics, we have to ensure that the auxiliary variable $\bz_1$ can be efficiently drawn at each iteration of Algorithm \ref{algo:Gibbs}.
 In Proposition \ref{prop:rejectionsamplingcomplexity} in Section \ref{subsubsec:sampling_zi}, we established that this is possible by showing that if $\epsilon\le 1/(d\sqrt{\kappa})$, then sampling $\bz_1$ given $\btheta$ can be performed by rejection sampling with $\mathcal{O}(1)$ expected evaluations of $U_1$ and its gradient.
 Based on this rejection sampling scheme, Table \ref{table:comparison_wass} compares our complexity result for SGS with single splitting with the ones derived recently in the literature.
-It shows that SGS compares favourably to competing methods when $0<\epsilon\le 1/(d\sqrt{\kappa})$.
+It shows that SGS compares favourably to standard MCMC methods when $0<\epsilon\le 1/(d\sqrt{\kappa})$ including the commonly-used subsampling approach called stochastic gradient Langevin dynamics (SGLD) \citep{Welling2011}.
+An explanation for this improved performance in terms of precision $\epsilon$ and condition number $\kappa$ is the fact that SGS admits a stationary distribution with an explicit form, which we were able to exploit to establish smaller bounds on the bias for the same step size.

 \begin{theorem}[Complexity bound for TV distance, single splitting] Suppose that $b=1$, $d_1=d$, $\B{A}_1$ is invertible, and that Assumptions \asszero, \asstwo \ and \assfive \ hold, with $m_1>0$.
 Let $\bthetastar$ be the unique minimizer of $\btheta \mapsto U(\btheta)=U_1(\B{A}_1\btheta)$.
-Let $\nu(\btheta):=\mathcal{N}(\btheta;\bthetastar,(M_1\B{A}_1^T\B{A}_1)^{-1})$ be the initial distribution.
+Let $\nu(\btheta):=\mathcal{N}(\btheta;\bthetastar,(M_1\B{A}_1^\top\B{A}_1)^{-1})$ be the initial distribution.
 Then for any $0< \epsilon\le 1$, with the choice

 and number of iterations $t \geq t_{\mathrm{mix}}(\epsilon;\nu)$ where

 for $K_{\mathrm{SGS}}=\frac{m_1\rho^2}{1+m_1\rho^2}$ and

 we have